HeavenMin/UNIMELB-IT_Y2_SEMESTER2_REVIEW/mobile.md

 * __Looking__: Observational Methods

-  * [Ethnography](https://www.interaction-design.org/literature/book/the-encyclopedia-of-human-computer-interaction-2nd-ed/ethnography) It is a qualitative orientation to research that emphasises the detailed observation of people in natually occurring settings.
+  * [Ethnography](https://www.interaction-design.org/literature/book/the-encyclopedia-of-human-computer-interaction-2nd-ed/ethnography) It is a qualitative orientation to research that emphasises the detailed observation of people in natually occurring settings. 强调人在自然发生的设置详细的观察。
   * [Shadowing](https://www.interaction-design.org/literature/article/shadowing-in-user-research-do-you-see-what-they-see) The researcher accompanies the user and observes how they use the product or service within their natual environment.
   * [Video Diary](https://www.nngroup.com/articles/diary-studies/) It collect quantitative data which is self-reported by participants over a period.
   * [Case Study](http://dl.acm.org.ezp.lib.unimelb.edu.au/citation.cfm?id=2994146)